 Shanan Woods is the Senior Financial Aid Counselor for graduate programs.

-Full-time tuition for the 2017-2018 academic year is $42,500.
+Full-time tuition for the 2020-2021 academic year is estimated to be $47,130 (as of December 2019).
 Your fall semester tuition and fees statement will be available in late July.
 Please see Tuition and Financial Aid for a breakdown of tuition, fees, and estimated expenses for full-time and part-time tuition.

 To receive your funds, you must: